awslabs/iot-app-kit/docs/SceneViewer.md

 Type: `Viewport` defined in `@iot-app-kit/core`

-This property is used together with `queires`.
+Note: This property is needed to make the data binding and rules work with property data.
+If `queires` or `dataStreams` are not provided, the property data will be fetched by the SceneViewer component.

 ### `dataBindingTemplate`